-(This post is a slightly edited version of a talk I gave at the European Summer School “Culture & Technology at the University of Leipzig, Germany, on July 26 2013.)
+(Please note that a revised version of this post has been published in the Journal for Digital Humanities in december 2013. – The original post is a slightly edited version of a talk I gave at the European Summer School “Culture & Technology at the University of Leipzig, Germany, on July 26 2013.)

 This talk is about data in the humanities.
 Most of my colleagues in literary and cultural studies would not necessarily speak of their objects of study as „data”.
 If you ask them what it is they are studying, they would rather speak of books, paintings and movies; of drama and crime fiction, of still lives and action painting; of German expressionist movies and romantic comedy.
 They would mention Denis Diderot or Toni Morrison, Chardin or Jackson Pollock, Fritz Lang or Diane Keaton.
 Maybe they would talk about what they are studying as texts, images, and sounds.
 But rarely would they consider their objects of study to be „data”.